rupalshukla82/rendomcolor/README.md

 - Random color :- users can genrete the random colors just only clicking on the click me! button

-- Device support :- users can use this random color genretor in thire smart phone , tablets , computer and also in the laptop Device
+- Responcive :- users can use this random color genretor in thire smart phone , tablets , computer and also in the laptop Device

 ## How to use